Dr. Kaliq Chang with tips on understanding back pain and spinal damage wrought by carrying too many pounds.

 "The fact is, obesity places a great deal of additional strain and pressure on back and spine tissues,” he adds.
-"It shifts your center of gravity and taxes all of the muscles and joints at the core of the body.”
+"It shifts your center of gravity and taxes all of the lower back muscles and joints at the core of the body.”

 While our vertebral column – the path of vertebrae extending down the spine – tends to weaken with age, this process accelerates in obese people, Dr. Chang says.
 This can trigger a variety of spinal problems, including:

-- Disc degeneration, when vertebral discs weaken, lose moisture, and begin to collapse
+- Disc degeneration, when vertebral discs weaken, lose moisture and begin to collapse

 - Herniated discs, when the soft center of spinal discs push through the tough outer shell

 - Compression fractures, when vertebral bones decrease 15-20% in height due to breakage

 - Spinal stenosis, a narrowing of the spinal canal

 All of these spinal conditions can prompt troublesome or even dangerous symptoms, including lower back pinched nerve, chronic spine pain, numbness, and tingling in the neck, back, arms or legs, explains Dr. Chang, an interventional pain management specialist.